-Official: Mexico’s President ‘Considering’ Scrapping US Trip
+Mexico President Cancels US Trip Amid Tensions

 E. EDUARDO CASTILLO, AP